crolllab/crolllab_v3/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

-We are a diverse group of people combining skills in evolutionary biology, microbiology, bioinformatics and genomics.
+We are a diverse group of people with interests in evolutionary biology, microbiology, bioinformatics and genomics.
 But we are also passionate about conservation genetics and many other topics.
-To see what we are doing for fun, have a look at our blog.
+To see what we are doing for fun, have a look at our [blog](/blog).

 {% capture content %}